Posted by Outer Banks Blue

 Best Beaches for Peace and Privacy

-Even at the height of summer, NC Outer Banks beaches are far less crowded than more commercial coastal resorts.
+Even at the height of summer, the Outer Banks beaches are far less crowded than more commercial coastal resort areas.
 Still, visitors do flock to popular sites like Nags Head and Kitty Hawk.
 So, if you're seeking ultimate serenity and seclusion, you may want to check out the Cape Hatteras National Seashore.

 Stretching southward 70 miles from Bodie Island to Ocracoke Island, this pristine sandy shoreline borders seven villages.
 But, because it's federally protected, it's unspoiled, undeveloped, and usually quite uncrowded.